TuyetAnh82198/practice9/README.md

 Weather Observation Station 20
 A median is defined as a number separating the higher half of a data set from the lower half.
 Query the median of the Northern Latitudes (LAT_N) from STATION and round your answer to 4 decimal places.

+Population Census
+Given the CITY and COUNTRY tables, query the sum of the populations of all cities where the CONTINENT is 'Asia'.
+Note: CITY.CountryCode and COUNTRY.Code are matching key columns.

+African Cities
+Given the CITY and COUNTRY tables, query the names of all cities where the CONTINENT is 'Africa'.
+Note: CITY.CountryCode and COUNTRY.Code are matching key columns.

+Average Population of Each Continent
+Given the CITY and COUNTRY tables, query the names of all the continents (COUNTRY.Continent) and their respective average city populations (CITY.Population) rounded down to the nearest integer.
+Note: CITY.CountryCode and COUNTRY.Code are matching key columns.

+The Report
+Ketty gives Eve a task to generate a report containing three columns: Name, Grade and Mark.
+Ketty doesn't want the NAMES of those students who received a grade lower than 8.
+The report must be in descending order by grade -- i.e. higher grades are entered first.
+If there is more than one student with the same grade (8-10) assigned to them, order those particular students by their name alphabetically.
+Finally, if the grade is lower than 8, use "NULL" as their name and list them by their grades in descending order.
+If there is more than one student with the same grade (1-7) assigned to them, order those particular students by their marks in ascending order.
+Write a query to help Eve.
+Note
+Print "NULL"  as the name if the grade is less than 8.